rafelafrance/digi_leap_old/README.md

 ![Figure 2: Label with underlines](assets/label_with_underlines.jpg)

 The training strategy for this step is to generate a bunch of fake labels and use them to train the models.
 The labels need to be "plausible looking" and don't have to be realistic.
+The advantages of this approach are that we always know what the ground truth (Y) is, and we can generate as many images as we need.
+The disadvantage is that we may generate augmented labels (X) that are not close enough to real ones to be useful.
+I.e. we may train for the wrong thing.

 This itself involves a few steps: